juliajulia89/SITA-backend/README.md

 # SITA-backend

+to run it
+npm install
+npm start
+listening to PORT 5000

 ## Description

 Our client needs to create and read comments for each flight they have in our system, with the following information: